CodeYourFuture/syllabus-archive/node-db/week-13/api-workshop.md

 ## 1. Create your own handler function.

-Let us add a handler handler function to send back a message to the client.
+Let us add a handler function to send back a message to the client.
 To do that, we're going to use the Express `send()` [method](http://expressjs.com/en/api.html#res.send).
 This will update the response object with the message.